sharmaharjeet92/sharmaharjeet92.github.io/_posts/2016-03-20-markdown-syntax.md

 comments: true
 ---

-If you're searching for KeyWords *"My OSCP Journey "* on Google, there are possibly 2000 + blogs with the same name, then the question comes up as to why I want to put another on earth?It's because so many friends, colleagues and LinkedIn Connections have asked me about the manner in which I planned my OSCP.Perhaps because they could relate more to me.
+If you're searching for KeyWords *"My OSCP Journey "* on Google, there are possibly 2000 + blogs with the same name, so why have I taken the trouble to post yet another one?
+It's because so many friends, colleagues and LinkedIn Connections have asked me about the manner in which I planned my OSCP.Perhaps because they could relate more to me.
 Hence,I thought of jotting down my journey of passing the OSCP.
-Probably there are* n* number of good ways to get to OSCP, I'll list what worked for me.
+Probably there are *n* number of good ways to get to OSCP, I'll list what worked for me.
 Hopefully, in some ways it will inspire you.
 So let's start without any additional ado.
 # Heading 1

 ## Heading 2